AI in Project Management: Features Guide.

 How to use it:

 - ClickUp: AI Project Updates generate a narrative summary from task activity.
 Available in the project dashboard.
+G2 reviewers specifically highlight this as a standout feature, with one user noting how AI transformed “long conversations into clear task lists.”

 - Asana: AI Status Updates pull from task completions and comments to draft a project status.
 One click to review and share.
+Asana’s AI Studio takes this further by automating the entire workflow — generate, review, distribute.

 - Monday.com: AI-generated summaries available in board views and dashboards.